threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/myjobs/README.md

 ## Actors

-See [actors](actors), for example, myjobs actors have the following methods:
+See [actors](actors), for example, myjobs actor have the following methods:

 - `list_workers`: list all the workers
 - `list_tasks`: list all tasks